What Is Port Forwarding?

-The service, Terminal Services, listens (by default) on port 3389.
-When you open the Remote Desktop Client (run command "mstsc) and type in an IP, by default, the client will attempt to connect to that IP on port 3389.
+Terminal Services listens (by default) on port 3389.
+When opening the Remote Desktop Client (run command "mstsc") and typing in an IP address, the client will attempt to connect to that IP on port 3389.

 Entering an Internet IP, unless your computer is connected directly to a cable modem without NAT, this should all work just fine and dandy.

-When you are behind a router or a modem that IS using NAT, you need to forward the port to the local IP address.
+When you are behind a router or a modem that IS using NAT, you need to port forward to the local IP address.

-Obviously to some, not to others, the router can only forward this request to one PC at a time.
+Obviously to some, not to others, the router can only port forward this request to one PC at a time.
 So, if you are running more than one machine, you will need to change the default port and forward it as necessary, or simply use a VPN.

-If you do not know how to do the actual port forwarding configuration with your router, I find that there are usually instructions on the manufacturer's website with pictures and everything .
+If you do not know how to port forward with your router, there are usually instructions on the manufacturer's website with pictures.